-An interim review of the Money Advice Service, which was introduced in late 2007, was undertaken.
-In the light of the findings, which showed that the post was markedly improving the financial situation for many households and had assisted with a reduction in tenant arrears to the Association, a decision to extend the post until at least march 2011 was taken.
-Further grant funding to cover 80% of the Money advice Post was secured.
+A comprehensive review of the Money Advice Service, which was introduced in late 2007, was undertaken.
+In the light of the findings, which showed that the post was markedly improving the financial situation for many households and had assisted with a reduction in tenant arrears to the Association, a decision was taken to make the post a permanent part of the staff compliment.
+The post was however re-titled Income Maximisation Officer to better reflect its core purpose.